-If you’ve been following my blog, you’ve seen snippets of many news articles about the European Union’s General Data Protection Regulation (GDPR).
-Many have been about the perceived lack of preparation in the market, the potentially crushing fines that may be imposed for non-compliance, different approaches to achieving compliance, and many other topics.
+There have been hundreds of stories and blogs published about the perceived lack of market preparation for the EU's General Data Protection Regulation, the potentially crushing fines that may be imposed for non-compliance, different approaches to achieving compliance, and many other topics.

 But there is one subject that I have seen very little coverage on: the data that is stored in copies for backup and disaster recovery.

 Of the 99 provisions in the GDPR, one that gets a lot of attention is Article 17, the new “right to be forgotten”.
 Essentially, an EU resident can request a data controller to delete all copies of their personal information from their systems, as well as those copies that have been shared with their data processors.
 There are some exceptions, such as health and financial firms that are required to retain the data for some period of time, but those exceptions only apply to the regulated information and not to other copies that may be used for sales and marketing.

 Falling into this requirement to delete all copies of personally identifiable information includes the copies stored for backup and disaster recovery operations.
 As part of their data governance regime, most organizations retain multiple point-in-time copies of backup data for extended periods of time (many years), traditionally on tape and usually off-line in a remote vault.
 That data is viewed as a “last resort” to recover from some large disaster, to recover old data that has since been purged from production systems, or to archive the data from systems that have been decommissioned.

 Let’s say that you are one of those businesses that has years’ worth of backup tapes containing customer transactional records.
 Each full backup contains largely the same data as the previous full backup, meaning that you probably have many backup tapes containing the same customer records.